 Windows, External Doors and Joinery

-Repair Category 2

-Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
+Repair Category 2 Notes Doors and random windows are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
-There is visible expanding foam below the kitchen window, externally.
-Weathering evident to felt tiles to rear dormer cheeks.
-The seals of double glazing to the access door has failed, resulting in condensation between the panes of glass.
+The seals of some double glazed units have failed, resulting in condensation between the panes of glass.
 These units can be repaired/replaced by a glazing contractor.
+There is a degree of general wear and tear to the window installation consistent with its age and use.
+It should be appreciated that double glazed replacement windows can be problematic and over time.
+The operations can be affected and the opening mechanisms damaged.
+Ongoing maintenance should be anticipated.
+Some of the windows and doors are troublesome to open and close.
+Ideally these require adjustment.
+The rear door could not be opened.